mayasharma2110/Name-the-element/README.md

 #### Wireframes Comments

-Please not there are a few changes to the final site since the wireframes were made:
+Please note there are a few changes to the final site since the wireframes were made:

+  * The quiz page contains the image of the periodic table of elements from the home page, this gives users a reference when answering the questions.
+  * The feedback page contains the image of the periodic table of elements from the home page.

 ### Surface